BREAKING: Police presence at Ala. apartment complex connected to Kamille McKinney search

 Kamille, nicknamed “Cupcake,” was last seen around 8:30 p.m.
 Saturday wearing a pink T-shirt with leopard-print design and leopard-print shorts with no shoes.

 “I’m just trying to stay strong for Cupcake mainly.
 This isn’t about nobody else, this is about Cupcake.
-Bringing cupcake home and bringing these people to justice,” said her grandmother, Lekisha Simpson.
+Bringing Cupcake home and bringing these people to justice,” said her grandmother, Lekisha Simpson.

 She also made the following plea:

-“I just want to say to that person, let her go, Do the right thing.
+“I just want to say to that person: Let her go.
+Do the right thing.
 It could have been you.
 It could have been your child.
-Anybody just let her go.”
+Anybody, just let her go.”

 Copyright 2019 WBRC via Gray Digital Media, Inc. All rights reserved.